ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Introduction

 Existing personalization methods ~\cite{ruiz2023dreambooth, gal2023an, kumari2023multi, alaluf2023neural, voynov2023p+, li2024blip, hua2023dreamtuner, chen2022re, voronov2024loss, ma2023unified, xiang2023closer, wei2023elite, gal2023designing} can generate images that closely resemble the concept by fine-tuning the base text-to-image model in a specific image set.
-However, this process leads to a weakening in the model's compositional ability.
+However, all tuning-based models will inherently suffer from the over-fitting introduced by this process, which leads to weakening in the compositional ability of the model.
 For example, when generating ``a {\tt <sks>} dog wearing a headphone'', though the given dog is well reconstructed, the headphone is always missing (Fig.~\ref{fig:issue}).
-A commonly accepted explanation within the community~\cite{ruiz2023dreambooth, tewel2023key, han2023svdiff, gal2023an} attributes this phenomenon to overfitting given limited number of images.
-Nonetheless, the fundamental cause of this overfitting remains unexplored.
-In this work, we aim to investigate the underlying causes behind the overfitting.
+This feature affects the diversity of the generated output in practical use.
+A commonly accepted explanation within the community~\cite{ruiz2023dreambooth, tewel2023key, han2023svdiff, gal2023an} attributes this phenomenon to overfitting given a limited number of images.
+However, the fundamental cause of this overfit remains unexplored.
+In this work, our aim is to investigate the underlying causes behind the overfitting.

 Upon initial examination, it appears that the model diminishes some of its original capabilities after personalization tuning.
-Taking Stable Diffusion (SD)~\cite{takagi2023high} as an example, from Fig.~\ref{fig:issue}, we notice that the base SD model actually has acquired the skill to compose the concept of dog and a headphone.
-Nevertheless, after fine-tuning, it struggles to achieve similar levels of compositional generation (\textit{e.g.}, headphone is missing although the target concept {\tt <sks>} dog can be generated successfully).
-We hypothesized that the decline in this compositional ability stems from the semantic drift of the target concept away from its superclass during fine-tuning.
-To better understand this, we conduct some empirical analysis by visualizing the text space and cross-attention layers in Fig.~\ref{fig:visualTextSample},~\ref{fig:cavisual}.
+Taking Stable Diffusion (SD)~\cite{takagi2023high} as an example, from Fig.~\ref{fig:issue}, we observe that the base SD model indeed has the ability to combine the concepts of a dog and a headphone.
+However, after fine-tuning, the model struggles to achieve compositional generation; for instance, while the target concept \texttt{<sks>} (dog) can be generated successfully, the headphone is missing. \textbf{We hypothesized that the decline in this compositional ability stems from the semantic drift of the target concept away from its superclass target during fine-tuning.} To better understand this, we conduct some empirical analysis by visualizing the CLIP text-space and cross-attention map activation area in Fig.~\ref{fig:visualTextSample},~\ref{fig:cavisual}.
 In addition, we also perform theoretical analysis and find that the root cause lies in the semantic bias that reduces the entropy of the probability of the composed conditions, which significantly increases the difficulty to simultaneously sample the target concept combined with other elements.